Esther-Omono/OIBSIP/README.md

 ### L2-T2-Tribute-Page
 This is the second Level 2 task.
 It is a tribute page created using HTML for structure and CSS for styling.
+It features a short tribute to Paul Walker which consists of a summary of his early life, acting career, legacy in the Fast and Furious franchise, his philanthropy and humanitarian efforts, etc.

 #### 🔗 Link
 * [Live Demo Link](https://tribute-page-esther-omono.vercel.app/)